 4. Making a wish to a star

-The meaning of this superstition comes from the ancient Europe.
+The meaning of this superstition comes from ancient Europe.

 People from Greek believed that gods would sometimes take a peek at people on Earth.
 When that happened, the sky moved so they could see.

-They made a wish in that moment hoping that those gods would hear their prayer to bring good fortune into their lives.
+They made a wish at that moment hoping that those gods would hear their prayer to bring good fortune into their lives.